 Timor-Leste and Indonesia share the island of Timor.
-The western boundary between the countries is 125 km in length with Indonesia to the west and Timor-Leste to the east as well as the enclave of Oe-Cusse.
+The western boundary between the countries is 125 km in length with Indonesia to the west and Timor-Leste to the east as well as the enclave of Oe-Cusse Ambeno.

 Treaties related to land boundaries